AntociM/Project-4/Testing.md

 This part of the testing process showed that the site was slow to load.
 All the images were compressed, changed the text color, added labels.
 This sped up the loading time and increased the performance rating.

+### Responsivness

+The responsive design tests were carried out manually with Google Chrome DevTools.

+### Compatibility

+The website was tested on Chrome, Edge, Mozilla Firefox.
+The functionality and appearance remain unchanged between these three on any device size.
 ### Manual Testig

 The testing targeted especially form fields input.